faustojc/ventrift/README.md

 ## 4. Database and Backend (Supabase)

-We use Supabase as our main PostgreSQL backend:
+Supabase is used as our main PostgreSQL backend:
 - All environment variables (URL, keys) should be stored in `.env` or in the app config.
 - Data access: Use repository classes in `lib/repositories/` to interact with database.
 - Handle errors gracefully and emit the appropriate states in your BLoCs/Cubits.